-As interest in craft cider grows -- the real thing, made with fresh apples and absolutely nothing artificial -- our combination of carefully selected apple varieties and a patient approach to the whole exercise is set to pay off.
+As interest in craft cider grows -- the real thing, made with fresh apples and absolutely nothing artificial -- our combination of carefully selected apple varieties and a patient approach to the whole exercise is paying off.
 We don't ask you to take our word for it; we ask you to put us to the test.
 Try our cider for yourself; judge whether it really has been worth the wait.
-Our first vintage, small in quantity but high in quality, is set for release in early 2019.
+Our first vintage, small in quantity is available now.

 Our Cider Apples

 It's exciting that interest in craft cider is booming!
 At the same time, it's a wee bit sobering to know that interest in cider is far outstripping the availability of apples well-suited to cider.
 By that we mean apple varieties that are used solely for cider-making, crab-apples and heritage varieties widely used in cider-making for centuries.
 Since it takes about a decade for new a tree to be grafted, raised to maturity and fully producing, this can't be corrected quickly.
 As a result, many cideries are doing their best working mainly with modern dessert apple varieties like Gala, Ambrosia, Pink Lady and not-so-good old Red Delicious.
 This isn't an ideal situation for the cidermaker or the cider drinker.